 If you own a personal watercraft, you should have boating insurance to cover your losses in the event of damage or an accident.
 It is not enough to rely on the limited coverage that your homeowners’ insurance policy might provide.

-If you have already been in a boating accident, or suffered other damage to your boat, you should check all of your insurance policies (homeowners’ and boating insurance) to find out the extent of your property and liability coverage.
+If you have already been in a boating accident, or suffered other damage to your boat, you should check all of your insurance policies (homeowners’ and boating insurance) to determine the extent of your property and liability coverage.
 Do not rely on other people or insurance companies involved in the accident to tell you about your insurance coverage.
-Other people and insurers may be motivated to reduce the amount of any payout, and you may not get the full amount of compensation that you are entitled to.
-A good boating accident lawyer can help you understand your legal entitlements, including insurance coverage and compensation, and explain all the options available to you after a boating accident.
+Other people and insurers may be motivated to reduce the amount of any payout, and you may not get the total compensation you are entitled to.
+A good boating accident lawyer can help you understand your legal entitlements, including insurance coverage and compensation, and explain all the options available after a boating accident.